johm/redemmas/bylaws.md

     by the membership, following an opportunity for the expelled member to be heard, orally or in writing, at the meeting.
-11. The Collective maintains the right to hold individual collective members, prospective collective members, or regular employees personally liable for financial losses or damage to assets deemed by the Collective to have resulted from grossly negligent or malicious behavior on the part of said individuals.
+11. The Collective maintains the right to hold individual collective members, prospective collective members, or other non-member employees personally liable for financial losses or damage to assets deemed by the Collective to have resulted from grossly negligent or malicious behavior on the part of said individuals.
 Such a decision falls under the procedure